-Skeptical GOP senators head to the White House
+Trump to GOP senators: 'Inaction is not an option'

 During the call, the aide said, Lee reiterated to Trump his request for the consumer freedom amendment.
 A White House official declined to detail who else Trump called on Tuesday.

-So far, Trump's activism on the bill has come primarily over the phone.
+Trump's activism on the bill has come primarily over the phone.
 The President made calls to skeptical senators earlier this month during a trip to Paris and spoke with lawmakers over the weekend as he took in a golf tournament at his private club in New Jersey.

 But Wednesday, in the wake of McConnell's failed efforts, he will try and lobby lawmakers in person.